msrocka/olca-css-themes/README.md

 # CSS styling for the graphical editor in openLCA

-In openLCA 2, you can select a color themes for the graphical editor (via the context menu of the editor > settings):
+In openLCA 2, you can select a color theme for the graphical editor (via the context menu of the editor > settings):

 ![](images/settings.png)

-A theme can be configured in a CSS file. openLCA 2 stores these themes in the `graph-themes` folder of the openLCA workspace (which is currently still `~/openLCA-data-1.4`; on Windows `C:/Users/[YOU]/openLCA-data-1.4`):
+A theme can be configured in a CSS file. openLCA 2 stores these CSS files in the `graph-themes` folder of the openLCA workspace (which is currently still `~/openLCA-data-1.4`; on Windows `C:/Users/[YOU]/openLCA-data-1.4`):

 ![](images/workspace.png)

+## Creating a new theme

 A new theme can be added by simply adding a CSS file to that folder: